 Get a taste of Ireland in Toledo at The Blarney Irish Pub.
 For an authentic fish and chips experience, dining at the Blarney Irish Pub is a no-brainer.
 Located in the heart of downtown Toledo in the Warehouse District, The Blarney features 27 craft beers, live music, delicious food, and an incredible atmosphere.

-The pub offers all-day lucky hour specials on liquor, cocktails, and beer.
+The pub offers all-day lucky hour liquor, cocktails, and beer specials.
 Liquor includes Irish whiskey flights, specialty bourbon, and beer specials like $5 Guinness pints after work.
 Their featured cocktails include a Cranberry mule, Aperol Spritz, and Black Currant Mojito.

 17. Oak Openings Preserve